Height/Weight: 6’2, 185 lbs.

 The speed of Devon Dotson can be a blessing and a curse at times.
 He can be down the court in three seconds out running defenders and even teammates sometimes leading to wild passes when he’s not calm and patient.
 While playing at a fast pace, the young guard has a tendency to get too deep in the lane and sometimes throws up wild shots.
 When he’s forcing the issue and getting the ball up ahead a bit faster than you’d like, he can over dribble at times.

 Although he has an aggressive approach to the game on both ends of the court, his size and frame might be an issue at the next level.
 He takes a bit of unnecessary contact at times that causes the young guard to hit the floor pretty hard.
 That won’t bode well for his durability.

 Another thing he needs to do is improve on scoring off the dribble in isolation situations.
 If he can develop a jump-shot off the dribble to go along with his ability to change his speeds, he can become an elite offensive threat.
 He doesn’t often have to take a great deal of jump shots because his primary role is distributing, but when he does it needs to be a set one.
 Even when that set shot goes up it can be a bit streaky due to his inconsistent form.

 Devon Dotson is such a fun guard to watch because of his toughness, as mentioned.
 This Jayhawks team doesn’t operate without Dotson’s leadership.
 He can do that for a team in the NBA too.
-Dotson’s size will have teams hesitate to select him early in the draft, but he’s too smart and skilled to fall too far in this draft.
-For now, he’s a probable late first/early 2nd round pick if he decides to declare following this season, but that can change as the season progresses and if he shows more offensive dominance.
+Dotson’s size will have teams hesitate to select him early in the draft, but he’s too smart and skilled to fall too far in the 2020 NBA Draft.